tarantool/doc/doc/book/admin/upgrades/upgrade_standalone.rst

 Rollback
 --------

-The rollback procedure for a standalone instance in the almost same as the upgrade.
+The rollback procedure for a standalone instance is almost the same as the upgrade.
 The only difference is in the last step: you should call :ref:`box.schema.downgrade() <box_schema-downgrade>` to return the schema to the original version.